segfaults-rmc/CTFs/ADF2024/RE/rip++/README.md

 Now the fun begins...

-After some initial reversin of the main funtion, you can see its ingesting the password using scanf for a 16byte long string, it initializes the vm memory with some stuff and then compares the password with 16. if different than 16, it bails with "invalid input length".
+After some initial reversing of the main funtion, you can see its ingesting the password using scanf for a 16byte long string, it initializes the vm memory with some stuff and then compares the password with 16. if different than 16, it bails with "invalid input length".
 Otherwise it keeps executing.

 ![](img/{0F9839D1-78A4-4303-8792-CBB24BAFBEAB}.png)

-to the right you can see the copying of the password into a region of memory [unk_55555555B280 + 0xb00b*4] with the address now replaced with vm_ram.
+to the right you can see the copying of the password into a region of memory [unk_55555555B280 + 0xb00b*4] with the address now renamed `vm_ram`.

 to the left, you can see the setup of the signal based vm where its registering the `vm_cpu` function using `sigaction` to handle signal 4 which is the signal number of SIGILL triggered when an illegal instruction is executed.